 Note: USCIS will reject all petitions submitted with the incorrect filing fee

-- File petition with the correct service center depending on the H1B beneficiary’s work location(s) as specified in the petition
+- To file petition with the correct service center as designated in the Selection Notice

 1. Clearly label all H1B cap cases, preferably in red ink, on the top margin of Form I-129, using the following codes:

 a.
 Regular Cap (for petitions subject to the 65,000 regular cap, not including Chile/Singapore H1B1 cap cases)

 b.
 U.S. Master’s (for petitions subject to the 20,000 exemption for beneficiaries with U.S. master’s degrees or higher)

 2. Staple checks to the bottom right corner of the top document